 We have expanded on the success of How To Be A Chef and have launched a pilot course for young filmmakers with boomsatsuma and funded by Quartet Community Foundation, called Stories from the City.
 This will give young people the opportunity to make their own films while being mentored by some of Bristol’s leading filmmakers, with the aim of screening the shorts at one of Bristol’s leading film festivals as well as in a number of the city’s independent cinemas.

-We’re now working with another Better Business member Develop Me on a course to give young people extensive training in coding and create opportunities for them to break into the tech and innovation industry.
+We’re looking at new ways of continuing our vocational training after the effects of Covid-19 and hope to be able to revive a collaboration with Better Business member Develop Me on a course to give young people extensive training in coding and create opportunities for them to break into the tech and innovation industry.

 These projects have been focused around creating opportunities for young people, but we will be looking to expand this based on the feedback we get.